OddCanons/PoolParty/PoolParty.md

 ### Throwing into a Horde Attack

 Tan Titan picks up Brobarian and hurls them at a group of Froggos.
-Brobarian starts a pool with 3 Physical dice for their strength and 2 more for Brobarian's size.
-Brobarian uses their Defeat the Hordes action to add their attack to an existing pool—this is a prerequisite of the action—and to then resolve the pool against multiple Froggos, instead of applying it to a single one.
-Brobarian adds 2 Physical dice for their strength and andother 2 for their big axe.
+Tan starts a pool with 3 Physical dice for their strength and 2 more for Brobarian's size.
+Brobarian claims initiative next and uses their Defeat the Hordes action to add their attack to an existing pool—this is a prerequisite of the action—and to then resolve the pool against multiple Froggos, instead of applying it to a single one.
+Brobarian adds 2 Physical dice for their strength and another 2 for their big axe.
 That's a whopping 9 Physical dice.
 Froggos have no target threshold, just a wound pattern, so any roll of three or over removes a Froggo from the group.
 We'd expect 6 Froggos to fall to Tan bowling with Bro.

 **Froggo**
 Defense thresholds (some creatures have no defense)